-The 2021-2022 Junior CRC Robotics season will have a lot to offer: a new take on the triathlon game and access to watch the Senior games unfold, to pique the curiosity of young minds and open a path for them to experience robotics in the future.
+The 2022-2023 Junior CRC Robotics season will have a lot to offer: a new take on the triathlon game and access to watch the Senior games unfold, to pique the curiosity of young minds and open a path for them to experience robotics in the future.

-We wish to thank the Principal of Curé-Antoine-Labelle High School, Karine Legendre, and her team led by Christian Robert and Dominic Ouimet for their warm welcome as the host school and for the time and energy they've put towards the success of this event.
+We wish to thank the Principal of Curé-Antoine-Labelle High School, Karine Legendre, and her team led by Christian Robert and Dominic Ouimet for their warm welcome as the host school for a second year in a row and for the time and energy they've put towards the success of this event.

-Good luck to all and we will see you at Junior Arcanum 2022 on March 11th, 2022 at Curé-Antoine-Labelle High School in Laval.
+Good luck to all and we will see you at Avia 2023 on February 17, 2023 at Curé-Antoine-Labelle High School in Laval.